Claude Code Skills: The Missing Manual for Building Reusable AI Workflows

 3. Progressive Disclosure

-SKILL.md4.
-Test Your Skills
+4. Test Your Skills

 I'm serious.
 Write a test case.
 Run your skill against known inputs and verify the output matches expectations: